All over the world, people are working hard every day to create a strong financial future.

 This brings the return on your $2m portfolio down to around $55,000 per year.

-While that's nothing to be sneezed at, but it's not quite the windfall you may been projecting.
+While that's nothing to be sneezed at, it's not quite the windfall you may be projecting.

 That doesn't mean you can't plan ahead to secure your financial future through real estate investing.

 By taking a few different things into account, you can forecast your retirement funds and feel secure in knowing you’re setting yourself up to be financially comfortable, if not prosperous.